Behaviour/personality change ✅

-Behaviour and personality change in adults is an important red flag in clinical practice.
+Behavioural and personality change in adults is a major red-flag presentation in clinical practice.

-It may present as aggression, apathy, disinhibition, poor judgement, emotional lability, or loss of empathy.
+It may manifest as aggression, apathy, disinhibition, poor judgement, emotional lability, loss of empathy, social withdrawal, or impulsivity.

-🌟 Key principle: always consider organic/neurological causes first before attributing to primary psychiatric illness.
+🌟 Key principle: always exclude organic/neurological causes first before attributing to primary psychiatric illness – missing treatable causes can be life-threatening or cause irreversible harm.

 🔍 Clinical Assessment

-- 👀 Examination: Full neurological exam, cognitive assessment (MoCA, ACE-III), mental state exam (MSE).
+- 👀 Examination: Full neurological exam (focal signs, seizures), cognitive screening (MoCA, ACE-III, or 4AT for delirium), comprehensive mental state exam (MSE) including insight/judgement.

-- ⚠️ Red Flags: Acute confusion, seizures, focal neurology, rapid progression, systemic illness → urgent medical/neurology referral.
+- ⚠️ Red Flags for Urgent Referral: Acute/fluctuating confusion, seizures, focal neurology, rapid progression, fever/headache/meningism, systemic illness → immediate medical/neurology input (consider CT head ± LP).1,2

 🧠 Causes of Behavioural/Personality Change